-TL;DR: In an ever-changing competitive marketing landscape, it’s more important than ever to cut through the clutter and stand out from competitive brands on social.
-In a world of clapbacks and “weird Twitter,” these food brands are the ones that stand out from the rest.
+TL;DR: In the ever-changing competitive marketing landscape, it’s more important than ever to cut through the clutter with innovative strategies in order to stand out on social media.
+In a world of “clapbacks” and “weird Twitter,” these food brands have found the recipe for success.

 Imperfect Produces’ social is the perfect example of how to make informative content visually appealing while at the same time revolutionizing the way we think of viable produce.
 Its content is fun and whimsical and but also educates followers on issues of food waste.
 The brand leverages partnerships with other companies and local restaurants, using their produce in recipes showcasing how they make an “(im)perfect” match.
 Imperfect Produce has ongoing Instagram Story series, Transparency Tuesday, which focuses on its relationships with local farms and businesses, in addition to ongoing highlights of recipes and tips and tricks.
 Imperfect Produces’ content shows us it’s not what’s on the outside that counts, but what’s on the inside.